gastronleroux/advent-of-code-2022/README.md

 # advent-of-code-2022
-Depending on the language, tasks can be run differently
+Depending on the language, tasks can be run differently.
+Each day has 2 parts.

 ### Ruby
 ```